conkr/SCA/README.txt

     * Rotational symmetry analysis
     * Q-dependent (rotational) and spatial memory analysis
     * Registering and merging of data for imaging
-    * Simulations of single-photon XPCS data, domain generation, and random walks
+    * Simulations of XPCS data, domain generation,and coherent magnetic scattering.
     * Endstation-specific items such as Q-calculations and conversion from detected events to photons